This article was updated on November 30th, 2020

-In the example above we have one folder for our photo and videos, however if you reach the file limit in the first folder, there may be 101MEDIA, 102MEDIA, etc and beyond as you reach the file count limit for each folder.
-If you can’t find a particular file, check the other folders.
+In the above example, we have a folder for our photos and videos, but if you reach the file limit in the first folder, it may be 101MEDIA, 102MEDIA, etc. and beyond if you reach the file number for each folder.
+If you do not find a particular file, check the other folders.

 3-2-1 Backup Rule

-Ask yourself, could I live with losing these files?
-The premise behind the 3-2-1 backup rule is to have a total of three copies of your files (your main computer and 2 backup copies) on two different disks with one copy off-site, just in case for disaster recovery.
+The premise behind the 3-2-1 backup rule is to have a total of three copies of your files on your main computer and two backup copies on two different hard drives with one copy outside the website just in case of disaster.

 Android and the Android logo are trademarks of Google LLC.